jackdewinter/pymarkdown/docs/api.md

                 from pymarkdown.api import PyMarkdownApi

                 PyMarkdownApi().disable_rule_by_identifier("md031").scan_path("file.md")

+    `enable_continue_on_error(self) ‑> api.PyMarkdownApi`
+    :   Enable the scanning of multiple files to continue, even if some of the files have critical errors.

+        Returns:
+            An instance of `PyMarkdownApi` to allow for function chaining.

+        Examples:
+            This function disables the use of the JSON5 parser for configuration files.

+                from pymarkdown.api import PyMarkdownApi

+                PyMarkdownApi().disable_json5_configuration().scan_path("file.md")

+    `enable_extension_by_identifier(self, extension_identifier: str) ‑> api.PyMarkdownApi`
+    :   Enable a single extension by its identifier.

+        Args:
+            extension_identifier (str): Identifier for the extension to enable.

+        Raises:
+            PyMarkdownApiArgumentException: If `extension_identifier` is empty.

+        Returns:
+            An instance of `PyMarkdownApi` to allow for function chaining.

+        Examples:
+            This function enables a single extension by its identifier.

+                from pymarkdown.api import PyMarkdownApi

+                PyMarkdownApi().enable_extension_by_identifier("front-matter").scan_path("file.md")

     `enable_rule_by_identifier(self, rule_identifier: str) ‑> api.PyMarkdownApi`
     :   Enable a single rule by one of its identifiers.